ioBroker/ioBroker/doc/SCHEMA.md

 ##### state common.history

-History function needs the history adapter
+History function needs the history adapter or any other storage adapter of type history

 fifo length is reduced to min when max is hit. set to null or leave undefined to use defaults

 for a list of transports see history adapter README

 * common.history (optional)
-* common.history.changesOnly (optional, boolean, if true only value changes are logged)
+* common.history.HISTORY-INSTANCE.changesOnly (optional, boolean, if true only value changes are logged)
-* common.history.fifo (optional, high speed history storage)
-* common.history.fifo.enabled (boolean)
-* common.history.fifo.min (integer, min fifo length)
-* common.history.fifo.max (integer, max fifo length)
-* common.history.fifo.transports (array of strings, log-transports data should be sent to after leaving the fifo)
-* common.history.direct.enabled (boolean)
+* common.history.HISTORY-INSTANCE.enabled (boolean)

-* common.history.direct.transports (array of strings, log-transports data should be sent on change)
+##### state common.role
 * common.role (indicates how this state should be represented in user interfaces)

-##### state common.role

 possible values: